 Collinson and Lock

 T. E. Collcutt was another highly important contributor to the firm.
-He designed the ebonized cabinet with painted decoration for the 1871 London Exhibition which the Government purchased for the Bethnal Green Museum (V&A: MISC.127-1-9-1921).
+He designed the ebonized cabinet with painted decoration for the 1871 London Exhibition which the Government purchased for the Bethnal Green Museum.

 The success of this cabinet led to further models, one of which was exhibited in 1873 at the Vienna International Exhibition.
 This version had an upper panel painted by Edward Burne-Jones and was bought by the Prince of Liechtenstein and given to the Osterreichisches Musum fur Angewandte Kunst, Vienna, in 1881.
 The British display for the Paris Exhibition of 1878 was of house interiors of which the catalogue noted: ‘The fifth house, erected by Messrs.
 Collinson & Lock, of Fleet Street, was designed by Mr T. E. Collcutt.
 It is in the style of an English country house of the reign of King William III’.
 The exhibition house and contents were purchased by the Baroness Rothschild for erection at Chateau de Ferrières, Paris.

 About 1885 the firm appointed Stephen Webb as principal in-house designer.
 He had already worked for the company on individual projects, such as the 1881 Exhibition of Works of Art Applied to Furniture, held at the Royal Albert Hall.
 Here Collinson and Lock were singled for out for the quality of their display of a mantelpiece and cabinet in deep red mahogany, with a silver medal being awarded to the designer, Stephen Webb.
-The firm also made furniture to designs by A. H. Mackmurdo, including about 1883 a mahogany chair with a painted fret panel and leather upholstery (V&A: W.29-1982) which is regarded by some pundits as the first piece of Art Nouveau furniture.
+The firm also made furniture to designs by A. H. Mackmurdo, including a mahogany chair (below) with a painted fret panel and leather upholstery, c.1883, regarded by some pundits as the first piece of Art Nouveau furniture.